brocaar/chirpstack-network-server/docs/activating-nodes.md

 4. Click **Set Join Parameter**
 5. Click **Join Network**

-## Your node not here?
+!!! info "Your node not here?"
     Please help making this guide complete!
-Fork the [github.com/brocaar/loraserver](https://github.com/brocaar/loraserver) repository, update this page (under ``docs``) with the actions needed to setup your node and create a pull-request :-)
+Fork the [github.com/brocaar/loraserver](https://github.com/brocaar/loraserver) repository, update this page with the actions needed to setup your node and create a pull-request :-)